PHoogestraat/sql_challenge_PH2020/README.md

 ***Homework assignment  Employee Database exercise***

 <b><h2> Overview </h2></b>
-Design tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+Design tables to hold data in the CSVs, import the CSVs into a SQL database.
+An introduction to:

 1. Data Engineering

-3. Data Analysis
+2. Data Analysis

 ## Contents